Murder of Ronald Johnson: Murder

-On the morning of April 12, 2011, the date of his 63rd birthday, corrections officer Ronald (RH) Johnson, who had been on the job for 23 years and was close to retiring, was working in one of the two Pheasantland Industries (PI 1) shop buildings which are state owned, but private operated and located within the prison compound of South Dakota State Penitentiary, where inmates work on upholstery, printing, signs, furniture, and other projects.
+On the morning of April 12, 2011, the day of his 63rd birthday, corrections officer Ronald (RJ) Johnson, who had been on the job for 23 years and was close to retiring, was working in one of the two Pheasantland Industries (PI 1) shop buildings which are state owned, but private operated and located within the prison compound of South Dakota State Penitentiary, where inmates work on upholstery, printing, signs, furniture, and other projects.
 Johnson, who was alone in the shop, was attacked by two prisoners, Eric Robert and Rodney Berget, who bludgeoned Johnson severely with a pipe, and wrapped his head in plastic wrap.
 The attack on Johnson resulted in his death; an autopsy result revealed that Johnson suffered at least three fatal head wounds and multiple fractures to his hands and arms, which were consistent with defensive injuries.

-At that time, Berget was serving two life sentences for both kidnapping and attempted murder, while Robert was serving a sentence of 80 years for kidnapping.
+At that time, Berget was serving two life sentences for kidnapping and attempted murder, while Robert was serving a sentence of 80 years for kidnapping.
 Both men, classified as maximum-security inmates, plotted to escape from prison since August 2010.
 Part of their plan was to masquerade as corrections officers by using the uniforms of the correctional staff to leave the facility.
 The two men, both aged 49, received the help of 47-year-old Michael Nordman, a convicted rapist who was serving a life term.
-Nordman provided the two men with the weapons they needed to facilitate their escape, specifically the pipe used to batter Johnson to death and the plastic wrap used to cover his head.
+Nordman provided the two men with the weapons they needed to facilitate their escape, specifically the pipe used to bludgeon Johnson to death and the plastic wrap used to cover his head.
 Robert and Berget waited until the shop was empty and Johnson was left alone.
 When that happened, they took the opportunity to attack and kill him.